Kotlin/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 To maintain binary compatibility, if you want to add a new parameter to a function, you need to manually create several overloads instead of using a single function with default arguments.
-In the example above, this means creating a separate `fib()` function for the case where you wish to take an `Int` parameter:
+In the example above, this means creating a separate `fib()` function for the case where you want to take an `Int` parameter:

 ```kotlin
 fun fib() = …